Carreau/talks/2017-08-13-pybay/pybay.md

 # Scratch your own itch

-We wanted to release IPython 6, the code base should be Python 3 only.
+We wanted to release IPython 6, to be Python 3 only.

 We care about Python 2 users, so if a Python 2 user runs